A-Z Important Information

 Community: Contributing to the local community, outside the University, through fundraising or community service.

 Activities are diverse and aim to meet all resident interests, including anything from Trekking the Kokoda track to skiing in the high country to a relaxing day at the beach or a movie night on res.
-If you would like to get involved, speak to your RA.
 Get involved and help make Res the amazing place people love to live in!

 Residential communities team